tjhickey724/discrete_math/notes/propositional_calculus/ComplexityOfSat.md

 * logical inference rules
 * the truth tree method

-In many cases that can be used to find solutions to larger problems much faster than the Truth Table method, but in the worst case they are still exponential.
+In many cases these new methods can be used to find solutions to larger problems much faster than the Truth Table method, but in the worst case they are still exponential.
 It is an open problem (and a very important one) to see if there is an algorithm to test for satisfiability that is substantialy faster than the exponential Truth Table method.
 This is known as the P vs NP problem and you can learn more about it if you take a course in the "Theory of Computation"